Efterskole

 An efterskole (literally "afterschool", plural efterskoler) is a unique type of Danish voluntary independent residential school for young people between the age of 14 to 18.
-At an efterskole, students can choose to spend one, two or three years finishing their primary education, and currently some 28,500 students attend one of approximately 260 such schools throughout Denmark.
+At an efterskole, students can choose to spend one, two or three years finishing their education, and currently some 28,500 students attend one of approximately 260 such schools throughout Denmark.
 The schools are open to students from abroad.

 An efterskole usually offers a variety of "study lines", focusing on specific themes, such as general sports, association football, sailing, golf, cooking, media, animation, theatre, music, dance, etc. Those particular lines offers practice and training on a professional level.
-Some schools are also focusing on helping pupils with dyslexia, or other educational issues.
+Some schools also focus on helping pupils with dyslexia, or other educational issues.

 Idea and organization

 Common educational purpose

 Each efterskole is a self-governing independent institution, and they all deal with both the educational and personal development of the students.
 They embrace a common educational focus on Enlightenment values, general education and democratic citizenship.